Unequal Outcomes: Most ICE Detainees Held In Rural Areas Where Deportation Risks Soar

 Loyola University law professor Andrea Armstrong says she sees that happening across Louisiana.
 "When criminal justice reforms were enacted, that left empty beds that were ripe for contracting with ICE," she says.

 Those contracts can be lucrative.
 The state pays local sheriffs $24.39 per day to house someone convicted of a crime.
-By comparison, the average daily rate ICE pays to house an immigrant detainee is five times more --$126.52.
+By comparison, the average daily rate ICE pays to house an immigrant detainee is five times as much — $126.52.

 ICE confirmed it recently opened eight new detention facilities, seven of which are in Louisiana.
 All but one are in rural areas.

 "I've never seen an immigration attorney out there," says Lisa Lehner, director of Americans for Immigrant Justice.
-She represents detainees held in Glades County, Florida, about 100 miles northwest of Miami.
+She represents detainees held in Glades County, Fla., about 100 miles northwest of Miami.
 Glades is the state's fourth least populated county, surrounded by acres of sugar cane fields.

-The detention center in Glades has been the subject of a number of complaints and lawsuits, alleging everything from misuse of pepper spray and solitary confinement, to religious persecution.
-Lehner argues conditions are worse in rural facilities, in part because there are fewer people present to witness what's happening.
+The detention center in Glades has been the subject of a number of complaints and lawsuits, alleging everything from misuse of pepper spray and solitary confinement to religious persecution.
+Lehner argues conditions are worse in rural facilities in part because there are fewer people present to witness what is happening.

-By contrast, she says, when a Brooklyn New York ICE-contracted jail lost heat during a cold snap in January, the surrounding community witnessed it and protested.

 "If there's lawyers going in and out, you would imagine that the people who are detaining the immigrants are going to behave in a more careful way," she says.